Working Holiday in Australia: Frequently Asked Questions

 A: A Working Holiday Visa cannot be granted in Australia.
 All Australia Working Holiday Visa applications must be made overseas.

-Passport holders of the following 18 foreign countries are able to apply for a Working Holiday Visa in any country (except Australia):
+Passport holders of 12 foreign countries (the United Kingdom, Canada, the Netherlands, the Republic of Ireland, Sweden, Denmark, Norway, Finland, Italy, France, Belgium and Estonia) are able to apply for a Working Holiday Visa in any country (except Australia).

 Q: Do I need a medical examination for a Working Holiday Visa?